rcgsheffield/sheffield_hpc/FAQs.rst

 How to change the ownership of files and folders when not the root user?
 ------------------------------------------------------------------------

-Only system administrators are granted access to the root account (`superuser privileges <https://en.wikipedia.org/wiki/Superuser>`_) for security reasons.
-As using the **chown** command requires owning the file or being root for `security reasons <https://unix.stackexchange.com/a/27374>`_, it is not possible for a non-root user to reassign ownership.
+For security reasons only system administrators are granted access to the root account (`superuser privileges <https://en.wikipedia.org/wiki/Superuser>`_) and as successfully using the **chown** command `requires root account permissions <https://unix.stackexchange.com/a/27374>`_ it is not possible for a non-root user to directly reassign ownership.
-However, it is achievable using Access Control Lists (ACLs).
+However, it is possible to do so indirectly by using Access Control Lists (ACLs).

 In the following instructions, we will bypass these limitations by giving the second user read permissions on the data so that they can make a copy of their own, then the original user can delete the original data.
 It assumes **user1** is the current owner and **user2** is going to be the new owner: